skipperbent/simple-php-router/README.md

 }
 ```

-You can the middleware to multiple routes by adding your [middleware to a groups](#middleware).
+You can add the middleware to multiple routes by adding your [middleware to a groups](#middleware).

 ## Url rewriting